-The Office of Management and Budget (OMB) and agencies have taken steps to improve federal information technology (IT) through a series of initiatives; however, additional actions are needed.
+The Office of Management and Budget (OMB) and federal agencies have taken steps to improve federal information technology (IT) through a series of initiatives and, as of October 2016, had fully implemented about 46 percent of the approximately 800 related recommendations made by GAO (a 23 percent increase compared to the percentage reported in 2015).
+However, additional actions are needed.

 - Consolidating data centers.
 In an effort to reduce the growing number of data centers, OMB launched a consolidation initiative in 2010.
-GAO recently reported that agencies had closed 3,125 of the 10,584 total data centers and achieved \$2.8 billion in cost savings and avoidances through fiscal year 2015.
+GAO reported in March 2016 that agencies had closed 3,125 of the 10,584 total data centers and achieved \$2.8 billion in cost savings and avoidances through fiscal year 2015.
 Agencies are planning a total of about \$8.2 billion in savings and avoidances through fiscal year 2019.
-However, these planned savings may be higher because 10 agencies had not fully developed their planned savings goals.
-In addition, agencies made limited progress against OMB's fiscal year 2015 data center optimization performance targets, such as the utilization of data center facilities.
-GAO recommended that the agencies take action to complete their cost savings targets and improve optimization progress.
+GAO recommended that the agencies take actions to meet their cost savings targets and improve optimization progress related to their data center consolidation and optimization efforts.
 Most agencies agreed with the recommendations or had no comment. - Enhancing transparency.
 OMB's IT Dashboard provides detailed information on major investments at federal agencies, including ratings from Chief Information Officers (CIO) that should reflect the level of risk facing an investment.
-In a draft report, GAO's assessments of the risk ratings showed more risk than the associated CIO ratings.
-In particular, of the 95 investments reviewed, GAO's assessments matched the CIO ratings 22 times, showed more risk 60 times, and showed less risk 13 times.
-Several issues contributed to these differences, such as ratings not being updated frequently.
-In its draft report, GAO is recommending that agencies improve the quality and frequency of their CIO ratings. - Implementing incremental development.
-An additional key reform initiated by OMB has emphasized the need to deliver investments in smaller parts, or increments, in order to reduce risk and deliver capabilities more quickly.
+GAO reported in June 2016 that agencies had not fully considered risks when rating their major investments on the IT Dashboard.
+In particular, of the 95 investments reviewed, GAO's assessments of risks matched the CIO ratings 22 times, showed more risk 60 times, and showed less risk 13 times.
+Several issues contributed to these differences, such as CIO ratings not being updated frequently.
+GAO recommended that agencies improve the quality and frequency of their ratings.
+Most agencies generally agreed with or did not comment on the recommendations. - Implementing incremental development.
+A key reform initiated by OMB has emphasized the need for federal agencies to deliver investments in smaller parts, or increments, in order to reduce risk and deliver capabilities more guickly.
 Since 2012, OMB has required investments to deliver functionality every 6 months.
-In a draft report, GAO determined that 22 agencies reported that 64 percent of 469 active software development projects had plans to deliver usable functionality every 6 months for fiscal year 2016.
-Further, for seven selected agencies, GAO identified significant differences in the percentage of software projects delivering every 6 months reported to GAO compared to what was reported on the IT Dashboard.
-For example, the percentage of software projects reported to GAO by the Department of Commerce decreased by about 42 percentage points from what was reported on the IT Dashboard.
-These differences were due, in part, to agencies having different interpretations of OMB's guidance on reporting software development projects.
-In its draft report, GAO is recommending that OMB and agencies improve the use of incremental development.
+In August 2016, GAO reported that 22 agencies had reported that 64 percent of 469 active software development projects planned to deliver usable functionality every 6 months for fiscal year 2016.
+Further, for 7 selected agencies, GAO identified significant differences in the percentages of software projects reported to GAO as delivering functionality every 6 months, compared to what was reported on the IT Dashboard.
+This was due to, among other things, inconsistencies in agencies' reporting on non-software development projects, and the timing of reporting data.
+GAO made 12 recommendations to 7 agencies and OMB to improve the reporting of incremental data on the IT Dashboard and the policies for CIO certification of adequate incremental development.
+Most agencies agreed or did not comment on our recommendations, and OMB did not agree or disagree.